- Video: Upcoming Colorado U.S.-Africa Summit creating awareness about Africa opportunities - November 12, 2014

 - Video: Agricultural Co-ops- Enabling Economic Advancement in Africa - September 27, 2014

 These cooperatives or co-ops are especially important in areas of rural Africa where small farmers may not have the monetary funds available to grow and sustain themselves.
-Co-ops allows a group of people to pool their resources together for a common goal to gain better market power.
+Co-ops allow a group of people to pool their resources together for a common goal to gain better market power.

 According to Africa Development Promise, the organization works with farmers in three ways.